EasyPost/easy-ui/documentation/specs/Badge.md

 A badge may have an `accessibilityLabel` if the contents of the badge is insufficient to describe its purpose.

 A badge that is only an icon must have an `accessibilityLabel` to describe the intent of the badge.

+### Dependencies

+- Requires a new `border_radius` value in our tokens.
+- Will need to extend our theme tokens with the variants.